 Edit to add: the Dropbox + Bluefire method in the comments below also works quite well.
 I’ve used it myself.

 iBookstore is difficult to work with for small publishers, so you won’t find it there and Apple doesn’t let other apps buy directly in-app so you’ll need both your computer and your iOS device.
-So fire up your laptop or desktop and click here and buy the ebook directly from B10 Mediaworx and download it to someplace where you easily find it (desktop, your documents folder, an ebooks folder).
+So fire up your laptop or desktop and directly from B10 Mediaworx and download it to someplace where you easily find it (desktop, your documents folder, an ebooks folder).
 Your best bet is to buy the epub version (click on the “epub” button).
 The only exception is if you are already using the Kindle app on your iOS device, in which case, click on the “kindle” button.

 Next, you need to install an ereader app on your device.

 1. If you went the Kindle route, use the Amazon Kindle App.

 2. If you went the epub route, use Bluefire Reader.